tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/对象标签概述_intl_en.md

 ### Tag key restrictions

-- You cannot create tag keys starting with `qcs:`, `project`, `项目`, or any other system reserved characters.
+- You cannot create tag keys starting with `qcs:`, `project`,or any other system reserved characters.
 - A tag key can only contain UTF-8 encoded letters, spaces, numbers, and special characters `+, -, =, ., _, :, /, @`.
 - A tag key can be 1-127 characters encoded in UTF-8.
 - Tag keys are case-sensitive.